 Do whatever your loved one enjoyed prior to dementia and even add a few activities whenever possible.
 When it comes to food, help your loved one share a meal with others whenever possible, whether it’s at a restaurant, with a church group, or a local senior center.
 Dining with others may also help promote better nutrition which is crucial.

 Is there something that will give your loved one a sense of purpose?
 My Mama enjoyed folding towels.
-I often would bring them to her still warm from the dryer – she would hug the pile of towels and smile large.
+I often would bring them to her still warm from the dryer.
+She would immediately hug the pile of towels and smile large.
 Eventually, she would begin folding and stacking them next to her.
-She enjoyed it so much that I must admit there were a few times I took clean, folded towels out of the linen closet to toss them into the dryer in order to give her something to fold.
+She enjoyed it so much.
+I must admit there were a few times I took clean, folded towels out of the linen closet to toss them into the dryer in order to give her something to fold.
 She also loved sorting colored beads and picking nits off of sweaters.

 Anything, no matter how silly it seems, if it helps your loved one feel as if they can still do something to contribute is a worthwhile activity.
-Remember, the journey can be long, use your imagination to lighten the load and find all the whimsical joy you can.
+Remember, the journey can be long, use your imagination to lighten the load and find all the whimsical joy you can find it.